16th hole at TPC Scottsdale: Who has made a hole-in-one during the Phoenix Open?

 The Waste Management Phoenix Open and the par-3 16th at TPC Scottsdale have delivered on some of the most entertaining holes-in-one in PGA Tour history, including what may well go down as the all-time best.

-In the history of the Phoenix Open and its time at TPC Scottsdale, the 16th hole has seen nine in-tournament aces.
+In the history of the Phoenix Open and its time at TPC Scottsdale, the 16th hole has seen 11 in-tournament aces.

 Tiger Woods had the best hole-in-one, doing it on the 16th in the third round in the 1997 edition of the event, before the modern stadium seating enclosing the hole existed.